 Under GDPR, data controllers are responsible for their own compliance as well as that of their processors and sub-processors.
 Your contract should stipulate the methods and standards you use to verify the security measures of any third-party contractors.

 GDPR Standard Contractual Clauses

 In an effort to simplify the work of GDPR compliance for businesses and organizations that don't have in-house legal teams, the European Commission publishes GDPR Standard Contractual Clauses.
 Provided your organization can abide by the commitments documented in these clauses, adding them to your client contracts is the easiest path towards GDPR compliance.

 Note that the European Commission regularly updates these contractual clauses, so your organization cannot adopt a "set it and forget it" policy of adopting this contractual language.

 Tomorrow, we will go over ways that you can maintain GDPR contract compliance with LinkSquares.
-Be sure to subscribe to your blog to get all the latest updates.
-For the full guide on staying GDPR compliant, download this eBook.
+For the full guide on staying GDPR compliant, read this eBook.

 Subscribe to the LinkSquares Blog